FB: 2014 Spring Game - Green & White Game Highlights

-Frank Wintrich is in his second year as the North Texas strength coach for the football program.
+Frank Wintrich is in his fourth year as the North Texas strength coach for the football program.

 He arrived in Denton from South Florida, where he was the associate director of strength and conditioning for the Bulls, working very closely with the football team from 2007-2010.